Virtual-Conferences-Project/Virtual-Conferences-Project/README.md

 ### World Map Data Processing ###

-The world_map data processing script takes participant origin coordinates and conference coordinates and incorporates them a great circle distance paths in a kml file for later use in producing Tableau maps of attendee flight paths.
+The world_map data processing script takes participant origin coordinates and conference coordinates and incorporates them a great circle distance paths in a kml file4 for later use in producing Tableau maps of attendee flight paths.

 # Results